Arenado's 482-foot homer lifts Rockies over Cardinals - TSN.ca

 The Canadian Press

+DENVER — Nolan Arenado sent a ball soaring out of Coors Field, and the St. Louis Cardinals could not recover.

-DENVER — Nolan Arenado hit a 482-foot two-homer that bounced out of Coors Field in the first inning, Chi Chi González got his first big league win in four years and the Colorado Rockies slowed the St. Louis Cardinals' playoff push with a 2-1 victory on Tuesday night.
+Arenado hit a 482-foot two-homer that bounced out of the ballpark in the first inning, Chi Chi González got his first big league win in four years and the Rockies beat St. Louis 2-1 on Tuesday night to slow the Cardinals' playoff push.

-St. Louis had won 23 of 30 coming in to open a four-game lead in the NL Central over the second-place Chicago Cubs.
+St. Louis, which had won 23 of 30 coming in, maintained a four-game lead in the NL Central over the second-place Chicago Cubs.

+"Very, very weird," St. Louis second baseman Kolten Wong said after a rare low-scoring game at Coors Field.
+"We know runs come in bunches in this park.
+Obviously, we weren't on our game."

+St. Louis swept a four-game home series from Colorado two weeks ago, including a 6-0 win against González on Aug.
+25.

 Given the early advantage, González (1-6) allowed one run and four hits in six innings.
 The 27-year-old right-hander had been 0-6 with a 7.29 in nine starts and one relief appearance this year, and he had not won in the big leagues since Sept.
 22, 2015, for Texas at Oakland.